11a9a/ExURL/README.md

 -adf.ly/
 -is.gd/

-Backend files are running on heroku this heroku server: https://softwaretech-backend.herokuapp.com/
+Backend files are running on this heroku server: https://softwaretech-backend.herokuapp.com/